JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/kubernetes_deploy/index.md

 - [https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04)

-Once docker is installed, we will move ahead and start the minikube.
+Once Docker is installed, we will move ahead and start the minikube.

 At the time of this recording we are using Kubernetes **1.22** version.

 ### Starting Minikube

-To start the minikube server run the below command :
+To start the minikube server run the below command:

 ```bash
 minikube start --mount-string "$HOME/postgres-data:/data" --driver=docker --install-addons=true --kubernetes-version=stable